The International Positive Aging Conference

 Washington, DC – August

 What a buzz there was at the 8th International Positive Aging conference in Washington DC!
 Connecting with old friends and making new ones.
 Excellent keynotes: Ashton Applewhite, who is waging a battle against ageism; James Firman, CEO of the National Council on Aging, who gave us seven keys to navigating longer lives; and Roger Landry, whose best seller Live Long, Die Short should be compulsory reading for everyone – regardless of age.
-See videos of the keynotes here.

 The Pass It On Network workshop presenters, including Dieter Zwicky from Switzerland, Elizabeth Isele, founder of the Global Institute for Experienced Entrepreneurship, and Brian Pratt, founder of Redstring, stirred imagination and enthusiasm.